Brennen-Hill/Brennen-Hill.github.io/_projects/ai-game.md

 The game featured AI-driven monster agents that used complex pathfinding algorithms to navigate dynamic 3D environments and make strategic targeting decisions; complex player abilities including harvesting resources, crafting equipment, and placing structures; and representing a unique mix of PvE, survival, resource management, and tower defense.

+Please reach out if you are interested in joining the trail.

+---

+### Presentation

+Selected to present this self-developed 3D videogame to an audience of over 100 students and faculty at the National University of Singapore's School of Computing Showcase.

 ---

 ### AI Mechanics from Early Development